 Background to seamlessCARE

-In 2016 the Principle Investigator, Dr Aviva Cohen, was invited to apply for a prestigious ASSISTID/Marie Curie post-doctoral research Fellowship, supervised in both by Professor Lizbeth Goodman in University College Dublin and Professor Karola Dillenburger in Queens University Belfast.
-Aviva’s post-doctoral research built upon Professor Dillenburger’s seminal work; she presented Aviva with the challenge of finding a solution to a well-documented problem: how can we encourage ageing care givers to plan the future care of their loved ones?
+In 2016 our CEO, Dr Aviva Cohen, was invited to apply for a prestigious ASSISTID/Marie Curie post-doctoral research Fellowship, supervised in both by Professor Lizbeth Goodman in University College Dublin and Professor Karola Dillenburger in Queens University Belfast.
+Aviva’s post-doctoral research built upon Professor Dillenburger’s seminal work on Future Planning.
+Professor Dillerburger challenged Aviva to find a solution to a well-documented problem: how can we encourage ageing caregivers to plan the future care of their loved ones?

 Aviva investigated the reasons why carers failed to plan and the difficulties around the transfer of care from the home to caring institutions.
-This led to a series of collaborations that resulted in the development of a video based care plan.
-Over the course of the Fellowship, Aviva tested this video care plan in residential care facilities, day care centres and family homes; the feedback was overwhelmingly positive.
+This led to a series of collaborations that resulted in the development of a video-based care plan.
+Over the course of the Fellowship, Aviva tested this video care plan in residential care facilities, daycare centres and family homes; the feedback was overwhelmingly positive.
 Typically the healthcare providers noticed a range of benefits including a reduction in falls and challenging behaviours because staff had immediate access to information, they also noticed that handover times were significantly shorter.
-Almost every test centre went on to request that Aviva should develop a version of the app for institutional use.
+Almost every test centre went on to request that Aviva should develop a version for institutional use.